St. Mary's Episcopal Church

 Text-to-speech Audio

-The architect was William Halsey Wood of Newark, NJ.
-Noted for the many churches he designed, mostly in New Jersey and New York, his competition design for the Cathedral of St. John the Divine in NYC was highly praised, though not ultimately chosen.
-The architectural designs he did carry out included the Carnegie Library in Braddock, PA, and the Church of the Redeemer and All Angels Church, both in New York.
+Newark, New Jersey-based architect William Halsey Wood designed the church.
+His works included various churches in New Jersey and New York, including New York's Church of the Redeemer and All Angels Church.
+He also designed the Carnegie Library for Braddock, Pennsylvania.
 Wood's professional focus on houses of worship reflected his strong religious faith, and for years he was choirmaster at Newark's House of Prayer.

 The interior of the church consists of a wide nave with flanking side aisles and chapels.
 The most distinctive feature of the church are the thirty-one impressive stained and painted glass windows.
 Colored cathedral glass was originally used for the windows, but this was replaced as new windows were dedicated as memorials and thanksgiving windows.
 Most of the windows are dated: the windows depicting the Resurrection and Ascension are from 1904 and were created by a local firm, the Campbell Paint and Glass Company.
 A church member, Thomas Boyer Pain, designed the windows; he was an executive and designer for the firm for over forty years.

-The church has its own ghost story.
+Some claim that the church is haunted by the ghost of a former preacher.
 The main altar, located one bay west of the east gable wall, is dedicated to the memory of the Rev. Henry D. Jardine, who was rector of St. Mary's from 1879 to 1886.
 (The altar was constructed using a process that infuses color through the thickness of marble by using heat, called the Endolithic Process.)
 The Rev. Jardine was responsible for increasing parish membership and creating a hospital and schools.
-But he was also dogged by scandal, including alleged drug use, immoral behavior with young parish women, misuse of funds and (perhaps worst of all in the eyes of some) emphasizing Roman Catholic practices.
-He lost a lawsuit against a local paper that had slandered him.
-He then journeyed to St. Louis, where his priesthood was revoked, though he contested this decision.
-He was found dead in 1886, before the current church opened, with a crucifix and a rag soaked in chloroform in his hand.
+But he was also dogged by scandal, including alleged drug use, immoral behavior with young parish women, misuse of funds and emphasizing Roman Catholic practices.
+After losing a libel suit against a local newspaper, he moved to St. Louis, where his priesthood was revoked, though he contested this decision.
+Jardine was found dead in 1886, before the current church opened, with a crucifix and a rag soaked in chloroform in his hand.

 Said Todd Chenault, the church's unofficial historian, ""Have I heard things?
 Yes, plenty of times.
 Have I seen any ghosts?
 No, never."